bluca/nest-octopus/README.md

 ## Overview

 The heating optimizer automatically:
-1. Fetches electricity prices daily at 10pm for the next 24 hours
+1. Fetches electricity prices daily at 21:50 (configurable) for the next 24 hours
 2. Analyzes prices against daily and weekly averages
 3. Calculates optimal heating schedule based on price thresholds
 4. Executes temperature and ECO mode changes at calculated times